July 30, 2025

 In an era when salt was considered “white gold,” every meter gained inside the mountain was a triumph – but also a risk.
 There were no modern safety measures, no digital systems.
 Only lamplight, experience, mutual trust – and the ever-present respect for the mountain, which could give as easily as it could take.

-That it is precisely the spirit of a fallen worker who endures is no coincidence.
-The legend remembers the invisible: those who never stood in the spotlight, whose names are not carved on plaques, but who laid the foundation for Hallstatt’s wealth.
-In a way, it is a form of restitution – a quiet gesture of remembrance for those whom the mountain never released.
+The legend is a reminder of the invisible: of those who are not in the limelight, whose names do not adorn plaques, but who laid the foundations for Hallstatt’s wealth.
+It is – if you like – a form of reparation.
+A silent gesture of remembrance to those whom the mountain did not release.

 The restless miner does not haunt to frighten.
 He reminds.
 Of labor.
 Of death.
 Of dignity.
 And of the fragile line between history and the present – a line that, in Hallstatt, is sometimes thinner than anywhere else.